automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pedopenna.md

 # Pedopenna
-## Description: One of the earliest known dino-birds.
+## One of the earliest known dino-birds.